mnjstwins/iscripts-training/Introduction.md

 The [last section](scripts/template.inow.js#LC31) before you get into the main function is where you declare the global variables.
 There is currently one variable listed there, the `debug` variable.
 The debug variable will be used later, it is helpful in debugging code by logging results of variables or other key points in your script to a file in the `inserver6\log` directory.

 The [main function](scripts/template.inow.js#LC34) is a required function that gets called when the script is called in ImageNow.
+The main function has no parameters.
+However, there are global variables that get defined by ImageNow depending on how the script was called in the system.